-Is SalzburgerLand well prepared for a winter season in times of Covid-19?
+Is SalzburgerLand well prepared in times of Covid-19?

-A safe winter holiday for our guests is the ultimate goal, on which we have been working together in SalzburgerLand for many months – as this is what we live for.
+A safe holiday for our guests is the ultimate goal, on which we have been working together in SalzburgerLand for many months – as this is what we live for.

 These measures have been adapted according to current developments as well as changes in the epidemiological situation, and also adapted to the needs of our guests.